GPbl3YH/football_stats_scraper/README.md

 * **Bypasses Blocking:** Uses `undetected_chromedriver` to handle websites that block standard bots.
 * **Resilient:** If the internet drops or a CAPTCHA appears, the script pauses and waits for the user instead of crashing.
 It also retries failed connections automatically.
 * **Smart Saving:**
-    * It checks if a match is already in the database before scraping to save time.
+    * It checks if a match is already in the database before scraping to save time (using a SELECT query by URL).
     * Match links are cached locally in JSON files so you don't have to reload the whole season list every time.
-* **Structured Data:** It converts raw text from the website (e.g., "55% Ball Possession") into proper numbers and stores them in a relational database (`database.db`).
+* **Structured Data:** It converts raw text from the website (e.g., "55% Ball Possession") into proper numbers (55% -> 0.55) and stores them in a relational database (`database.db`).

 ## 🛠 Libraries Used